qualcomm/mkosi-qcom/README.md

 pipx install -f git+https://github.com/systemd/mkosi.git
 ```

-Ensure your host OS is configured per the details in the **frequently asked
+Ensure your host OS is configured per the details in the [Frequently asked
-questions** below.
+questions](#Frequently-asked-questions) below.

 # Baking an image